awsdocs/aws-encryption-sdk-docs/doc_source/configure.md

 For a complete example, see [kms\_multi\_region\_simple\.ts](https://github.com/aws/aws-encryption-sdk-javascript/blob/master/modules/example-browser/src/kms_multi_region_simple.ts) in the AWS Encryption SDK for JavaScript repository on GitHub\.

 ```
+/* Encrypt with a multi-Region KMS key in us-east-1 Region */

 import {
   buildAwsKmsMrkAwareStrictMultiKeyringBrowser,
   buildClient,